smartanthill/smartanthill2_0/docs/design-documents/protocols/yocto-vm.rst

 where YOCTOVM_OP_PARALLEL is 1-byte opcode, N-PSEUDO-THREADS is a number of "pseudo-threads" requested, 'PSEUDO-THREAD-X-INSTRUCTIONS-SIZE' is Encoded-Size size of PSEUDO-THREAD-X-INSTRUCTIONS, and PSEUDO-THREAD-X-INSTRUCTIONS is a sequence of Yocto VM commands which belong to the pseudo-thread #X. Within PSEUDO-THREAD-X-INSTRUCTIONS, all commands of Yocto VM are allowed, with an exception of PARALLEL, EXIT and any jump instruction which leads outside of the current pseudo-thread.

 PARALLEL instruction starts processing of several pseudo-threads.
 PARALLEL instruction is considered completed when all the pseudo-threads reach the end of their respective instructions.
-Normally, it is implemented via state machines (see "SmartAnthill Reference Implementation - MCU Software Architecture" document for details), so it is functionally equivalent to "green threads" (and not to "native threads").
+Normally, it is implemented via state machines (see
+:ref:`sarefimplmcusoftarch` document for details), so it is functionally equivalent to "green threads" (and not to "native threads").

 When PARALLEL instruction execution is started, original "reply buffer" is "frozen" and cannot be accessed by any of the pseudo-threads; each pseudo-thread has it's own "reply buffer" which is empty at the beginning of the pseudo-thread execution.
 After PARALLEL instruction is completed (i.e. all pseudo-threads have been terminated), the original "reply buffer" which existed before PARALLEL instruction has started, is restored, and all the pseudo-thread "reply buffers" which existed right before after respective pseudo-threads are terminated, are added to the end of the original "reply buffer"; this allows to have instructions such as EXEC and PUSHREPLY within the pseudo-threads; this adding of pseudo-thread "reply buffers" to the end of original "reply buffer" always happens in order of pseudo-thread descriptions within the PARALLEL instruction (and is therefore does *not* depend on the race conditions between different pseudo-threads).